genosse-einhorn/jkmsigen/README.md

 Build a 64bit installer.

+#### --assoc-extension
+#### --assoc-icon-index
+#### --assoc-target
+#### --assoc-description

+EXPERIMENTAL support for file associations.
+You can specify one or more file types to associate using `--assoc-extension=myext`, set the program to launch using `--assoc-target` (default: the shortcut target) and the file type description using `--assoc-description`.
+The `-assoc-icon-index` parameters specifies the icon to use for the file type, the icon is always loaded from the program specified in `--assoc-target`.

+Check out the example in `test/build-notepad2.bat`.

+The file association code is EXPERIMENTAL, it may change in a non backwards-compatible way or may be removed at any time.

 #### --codepage

 Set the codepage used for the installer.
 Windows installer `.msi` files cannot reliably use Unicode, they